jgraph/www.diagrams.net-source/_posts/2021-04-13-diagram-editor-theme.md

 ## Minimal

 If you are diagramming on a tablet or a mobile device, the Minimal theme allows you to collapse the panels around the drawing canvas for less 'clutter'.
+The minimal theme, or the sketch (whiteboard) theme below are ideal for [remote kanban boards](/blog/kanban-boards.html)

 **When using the Minimal theme**
 * The menu is minimised to the _Diagram_ tool on the toolbar, panels can be toggled on and off as you need, or minimised to their titles to make room for more drawing.